arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 In this hands-on lab, you will learn how to:

 - Create an ASP.NET Web API service
-- Publish the service to Windows Azure Web Sites
+- Publish the service to Windows Azure Websites
 - Create a Windows Store application that consumes the Web API service
 - Add Push Notifications to the Windows Store application by using Notifications Hub